 Group Flights: Before departure, you will receive information about whom and where to meet when you arrive at the airport from your counselor.
 If you have any questions about your actual flight, please contact Advantage Travel at 315-471-2222.

 Independent Flights: If you have booked your flight independently, it is especially important that you fill out the “Travel Arrangements” form as soon as possible.
 You will receive information on whom and where to meet once you arrive in the host country.
 Be sure to keep SU Abroad’s phone number with you as well as contact information for your center staff in case you have any issues during travel.

 Travel Before and After the Program

 While students can certainly choose to travel before the start of the program and after the program ends, please note that students cannot move into their program-provided housing until the start of the program and students must leave their program-provided housing on the last day of the program (the same day as the return group flight).
-London students in Independent Housing are responsible for arranging this directly with their landlord/lady.

 - Pack one suitcase, one carry-on, and one personal item.
 Checking more bags will result in excess baggage fees.
 Check with your airline for more information on luggage.

 - Check your airline’s weight and size restrictions.
 An overweight or oversized bag can also result in baggage fees.

 - Ensure all of your portable electronics are charged so they can be turned on.
 New safety regulations may require you to turn on laptops, tablets, or cell phones while going through security.

 - Consult the Transportation Safety Administration website at www.tsa.gov if you have questions about what you can and cannot pack.